LittleDan9/markdown-manager/.github/instructions/backend.instructions.md

    When creating migrations, ensure you use `alembic revision --autogenerate -m "message"` to generate migration files.
 Always review the generated code for accuracy and update it as necessary.

 13. **Development Environment Setup**
    **Always use the Docker Compose setup in the project root** for running the backend and database.
 Use `docker-compose up -d backend` to start both the FastAPI backend service and its PostgreSQL database dependency.
 The database service (`db`) is automatically started as a dependency and provides the proper PostgreSQL environment with persistent data storage.
 Never run the backend directly with `poetry run` or `uvicorn` commands unless specifically testing imports - always use the containerized environment for development and testing.
+Use `poetry run` to execute python commands locally within the backend folder.

 14. **Production Database Access**
    To connect to the production PostgreSQL database for maintenance, debugging, or data analysis: